suneethapatchala/-Exploratory-Data-Analysis-On-Electric-Vehicle-Population/README.md

-# Exploratory Data Analysis On TripAdvisor European restaurants
+# Exploratory Data Analysis On  Exploratory Data Analysis On Electric Vehicle Population

-View the project on Jovian:https://jovian.com/sunithapachala93/eda
+View the project on Jovian:https://jovian.com/sunithapachala93/eda-project-electric-vehicle

-The goal of this project is to analyse and visualise the TripAdvisor European restaurants dataset from Kaggle using Python (Matplotlib, seaborn and plotly).
+The goal of this project is to analyse and visualise the  Electric Vehicle Population dataset from Kaggle using Python (Matplotlib, seaborn and plotly).

 The project involves the following steps:

-Download the TripAdvisor European restaurants dataset from kaggle and convert it into a pandas dataframe Perform data cleaning/deal with missing values using Pandas and NumPy.
+Download the  Electric Vehicle Population dataset from kaggle and convert it into a pandas dataframe Perform data cleaning/deal with missing values using Pandas and NumPy.
 Plot interactive graphs to understand the data using visual libraries like Plotly.